sillsdev/aeneas-installer/MS_Windows_Installer/ReadMe.md

-This provides a simple installer for [Aeneas](https://github.com/readbeyond/aeneas) for Windows 7 and up.
+This provides a simple installer for [Aeneas](https://github.com/readbeyond/aeneas) for MS Windows 7 and up.

-To build this installer for Windows first download (and extract) or clone this repository.
+To build this installer for MS Windows first download (and extract) or clone this repository.

 Next you will need to download the files below (Save all downloaded files into this folder):
 [7-Zip](http://www.7-zip.org/a/7z1602.exe)